 Otherwise, the UE shall discard the DISCOVERY_RESPONSE message and shall not perform the discoverer UE procedure for 5G ProSe direct discovery as described in clause 6.2.14.2.2.2.
 The UE shall set a ProSe clock (see 3GPP TS 33.503 [34]) to the value of the received current time parameter and store the received max offset parameter.

+The UE shall store the selected PC5 ciphering algorithm received in the DISCOVERY_RESPONSE message and use it for protection of the restricted 5G ProSe direct discovery messages over the PC5 interface as specified in clause 6.1.3.2.3 of 3GPP TS 33.503 [34].

 For each ProSe query code in this discovery entry, the UE performs the discoverer UE procedure for 5G ProSe direct discovery to announce the ProSe query code in the PC5 interface, as described in clause 6.2.14.2.2.2.

 * * * Next Change * * * *